 “Yes, Lady Anna,” Bradon said, “She can provide you the cover with these werewolves you’ll need to go after Lothos.”
 It sounded logical enough, but there was something in Bradon’s eyes that made me think that wasn’t the real reason he included her.

 Hangman bounded up the stairs.
 Vanessa was running to keep up with him.
 The two crashed into the room.
 Bradon, Nick, and I looked up from our poker game on the floor.
-Here is what I learned in that game.
+Here is what I learned during that game.
 Never play cards with Bradon.
 The bastard is a fucking shark.
 I was already down two hundred bucks, and that was because Bradon was being nice.
 Or he was just drawing out the pain.

 “Ancestors, it is true,” Hangman said, looking at Bradon.
 Then, he turned his gaze on Nick and me.
 “How could you bring a leech here?”